Engin-Boot/pong-stage-muskan01/Stage0/Start-the-game.md

   Given - New game starts

-  When - New window pop up appears asking the names of player 1 and 2
+  When - New window pop up asking the names of player 1 and 2

   Then - Enter the names